coltonBlackwell/Haskell-Projects/README.md

 This repository has been established for the purpose of hosting simple Haskell projects.

-Inspiration from SFU CMPT 383 Course.
+Inspired by Simon Fraser University CMPT 383 Course.